huaweicloud/huaweicloud-fpga/fp1/hardware/README.md

 1. Precompile the VCSMX simulation library (if the VCSMX tool exists).
 2. Precompile the QuestaSim simulation library (if the QuestaSim tool exists).
 3. Use the Vivado tool to generate an IP and a DDR simulation model.
 4. Download the .dcp file and compressed package of shell logic from the OBS bucket.
-This process takes about 3 to 5 minutes.
+This process takes about three to five minutes.

 <a id="sec-3-3" name="sec-3-3"></a>